 The manufacturing process for beer, which involved the use of wheat or barley and dates, was documented in mastabas from the Old Kingdom.
 Dates provided sugar to help the drink ferment properly.

-Unlike wine, which was considered a luxury product in the country (just as it is done today, in Ancient Egypt it was also bottled indicating its origin, the year of harvest and even the name of the winegrower), the beer was abundant and cheap.
+In contrast, wine was considered a luxury product in ancient Egypt and was bottled to indicate its origin, year of harvest, and even the name of the winegrower.

 Beer, its importance in ancient Egypt